 - Certified organic cotton products use low-impact dyes.
 What does this mean?
-Low-impact dyes are better than their conventional counterparts for many reasons, but the largest are the absence of heavy metals and toxins as well as the fact that low-impact dyes use less water and allow for the water used to be recycled and re-used.
+Low-impact dyes are better than their conventional and vegetable based counterparts for many reasons, but the largest reasons are the absence of heavy metals and toxins as well as the fact that low-impact dyes use less water and allow for the water used to be recycled and re-used.
 This helps combat industrial run-off.

 - Organic crops are not treated with the harmful synthetic pesticides, herbicides, and insecticides that their conventional counterparts are doused in.
 Not only do many of these chemicals remain within the fibers as they find their home with the end consumer, but these chemicals also destroy eco-systems, poison farmers and factory workers, but also destroy the soil, making it more difficult to grow future crops in a natural manner.